catherinechang0915/VRPPD/README.md

 # VRPPD

+In this project, traditional VRPPDTW problems were extended to take priority constraints into consideration.
+It is useful in real life to model the cases when customers have various levels of service quality requirement.
+A model for real-life food delivery was proposed using linear integer programming model.
+In our model, customers are categorized as members and non-members, and a shortest route was desired solution when satisfying members' time requirements.
+An investigation of the influence of member percentage in the data and model parameters were conducted, results were presented in the thesis.

-This repository implements the ALNS algorithm proposed by the following paper
+This repository implements the ALNS algorithm proposed by the following paper to solve our model

 ```
 @article{